ahmetcankaratas/stock-exchange-price-prediction/qa.md

 - Technical indicator calculation
 - Sequence preparation for LSTM
 - Data validation and quality checks
+- NaN handling strategy:
+  * We use pandas' dropna() to remove rows with missing values
+  * This approach is preferred over forward-fill because:
+    - It maintains data integrity by not introducing artificial values
+    - Prevents potential bias in our LSTM model's training
+    - Ensures more reliable predictions by using only complete data points
+  * Before removing NaN values, we verify sufficient data points remain for our sequence length
+  * We implement data quality checks to ensure the remaining data is valid and consistent

 ### Q: What's your approach to model tuning?
 **A:** We use several approaches: